gilts/wsee/README.md

 - Has a `Local WebSocket` finder; that allows you to discover more websocket possibilities without `domain-fronting` restriction.
 - More vary technique such as `ZGrab` to accurately find more `Local Websocket` for your endpoint.
 - ***Don't have a wordlist?*** : `wsee` got you covered with `Online Subdomain Enumeration` feature using `HackerTarget` as source.
-- Accept `.csv` as wordlist, breaking the barrier of must used `.txt` and made it compatible for other Enumeration Tool Output.
 - Supports for Internal Storage for `Termux` users.
 - Supports for `HTTP/2` Protocol (clear-text only).
 - `Rotate Proxy` feature that will brute list of Proxy against single Hostname.
 Currently only Supports for Proxy that runs on `443`or `80` port (Based on CloudFlare Proxy)